-A building is considered earthquake-prone if an engineering analysis shows it is 33 per cent or less of the New Building Standard.
+A building is considered earthquake-prone if an engineering analysis shows it is 33% or less of the new building standard.
 In essence, this means the building has a seismic capacity less than one third of the level required for a new building.

 The Council owns 43 earthquake-prone buildings across Christchurch and Banks Peninsula.